mcastling/mcastling.github.io/NUItutorials/text-label.md

 label.EnableAutoScroll = true;
 ~~~

-Once enabled, scrolling will continue until the loop count is completed, or _EnableAutoScroll_ set to false.
+Once enabled, scrolling will continue until the loop count is completed, or _EnableAutoScroll_ is set to false.
 Setting _EnableAutoScroll_ to false will let the text complete it's current scrolling loop then stop.

 The scroll speed, gap and loop count can be set in the stylesheet or via these relevant properties:

 #### Auto scroll speed

-_AutoScrollSpeed_ controls the speed of the scrolling, the speed should be provided as pixels/second.
+The _AutoScrollSpeed_ property controls the speed of the scrolling, the speed should be provided as pixels/second.

 #### Auto scroll loop count

 _AutoScrollLoopCount_ specifies how many times the text will complete a full scroll cycle.
-If this property is not set then scrolling will continue until _EnableAutoScroll_ is set to false.
+If this property is 0, then scrolling will continue until _EnableAutoScroll_ is set to false.

 Setting _EnableAutoScroll_ to false will stop scrolling, whilst maintaining the original loop count value for next start.